Natural vs Artificial Magnets

 It is used by farmers to prevent Hardware disease called Bovine Traumatic Reticuloperitonitis, as Cow might swallow nails, wire etc. This magnet of the size of the finger is placed inside a bolus gun and it is essentially a long tube that ensures the magnet goes down the cow’s throat.
 This magnet settles inside the reticulum collecting any pieces of metals.

-The Magnetic properties lose in the following ways:
+The Magnetic properties are lost in the following ways:

 Uses of Magnet

-In ancient days, magnets are used as ‘Direction Stone’, used for Navigation.
+In ancient days, magnets were used as a ‘Direction Stone’, used for Navigation.
 Used to dynamos, to generate electricity.
-Electromagnets used in electric bell, etc. Used in Motors.
+Electromagnets are used in electric bells, etc. Used in Motors.
 Used in speakers, microphones, etc

 The powerful electromagnet used in Maglev trains.
 In industries, magnetic conveyor belts are used to sort magnetic substances from scraps.
-Used in the computer as storing devices such as hard disks.
+Used in computers as storage devices, such as hard disks.

-Used in Atm card, Magnetic strips which are made of tiny iron-based magnetic particles in thin plastic film.
+Used in Atm card, Magnetic strips are made of tiny iron-based magnetic particles in a thin plastic film.
 MICR number printed on the cheque in Banks.
-Tip the screwdriver with a magnet, to attract the screw.
+Tip the screwdriver with a magnet to attract the screw.

 MRI (Magnetic Resonance Imaging) is used to scan the internal organs in hospitals.